bzw133/SHAARP.ml/docs/output.md

 ![multilayer](./img/multilayer.png)

--  The top figure describes the multilayer geometry including the background medium as the top-most and bottom-most layers.
+-  The top figure describes the multilayer geometry.
 The layer name, Miller indices defining the crystal surface plane, point group and thickness is displayed for each layer.

 ![zilcs](./img/zilcs.png)